-Risk factors that depend on the underlying etiology such as PAL in spontaneous pneumothorax are underlying lung disease, and older age and presence of a large diameter bulla are risk factors for disease severity.(5) Pleural adhesion and diffuse emphysema predominate in the upper lobe, test Pulmonary function and pulmonary diffusion predispose to the occurrence of PAL.(6)
+Risk factors that depend on the underlying etiology such as PAL in spontaneous pneumothorax are underlying lung disease, older age and the presence of a large diameter bulla are risk factors for disease severity.8 Pleural adhesion and diffuse emphysema predominate in the upper lobe test.
+Pulmonary function and pulmonary diffusion predispose to the occurrence of PAL.9

-Recent study indicates that many risk factors, particularly BPF, have been linked to the onset of PAL.
+A recent study indicates that many risk factors, particularly BPF, have been linked to the onset of PAL.
 Three categories of risk factors are distinguished: those relating to the patient, those relating to surgery, and those relating to the patient's anatomy.
-Age (over 60 years), gender (male), neoadjuvant radiation therapy, diabetes mellitus, malnutrition, smoking, chronic steroid/ immunosuppressive use, underlying lung disease like chronic obstructive pulmonary disease (COPD), and requirement for postoperative mechanical the ventilation are a few examples of patient-related risk factors.(4,7)
+Age (over 60 years), gender (male), neoadjuvant radiation therapy, diabetes mellitus, malnutrition, smoking, long-term use of steroids or other immunosuppressive therapy, underlying lung disease like chronic obstructive pulmonary disease (COPD), and the requirement for postoperative mechanical ventilation are a few examples of patient-related risk factors.^{5,10} should be performed as early as possible after surgery.5

 The use of mechanical ventilation following pneumonectomy surgery is frequently linked to surgical risk factors.
-Despite advancements in surgical methods, pulmonary surgery procedures continue to be a major source of air leakage.(8) Therefore, to prevent bronchial leaks, extubation should be performed as early as possible after surgery.(4) Fever, steroid use, H. influenzae in sputum, an elevated erythrocyte sedimentation rate, and anemia preoperative risk factors.
-The are postoperative risk factors involved were fever, steroid use, leukocytosis, tracheostomy, and bronchoscopy for suctioning of sputum or mucous blockage.(9)
+Despite advancements in surgical methods, pulmonary surgery procedures continue to be a major source of air leakage.11 Therefore, to prevent bronchial leaks, extubation

+Fever, steroid use, H. influenzae in sputum, an elevated erythrocyte sedimentation rate, and anemia are preoperative risk factors.
+The postoperative risk factors involved were fever, steroid use, leukocytosis, tracheostomy, and bronchoscopy for suctioning of sputum or mucous blockage.12

-Risk factors associated with defined anatomical weakness for right-sided pneumonectomy include:(4)
+Risk factors associated with defined anatomical weakness for right-sided pneumonectomy include:5

-- According to cadaveric research, the two leftsided and one right-sided bronchial artery supplies are the most typical configuration. - In contrast to the right main bronchus, which is not covered by mediastinal tissue, the left main bronchus is shielded by the aortic arch. - Compared to the left main bronchus, the right main bronchus is wider and more vertical.
+- Based on cadaveric research, the most typical configuration is two left-sided and one right-sided bronchial artery supply. - In contrast to the right main bronchus, the left main bronchus is protected by the aortic arch, unlike the right main bronchus which is exposed to mediastinal tissue. - Compared to the left main bronchus, the right main bronchus is wider and more vertical.
 This condition facilitates the retention of secretions in the right main bronchus.